The Procuress (detail, a possible self portrait?)

 - He is reticent, even secretive.

-In short, Gowing reveals a hitherto unknown Vermeer, an artist who rejects descriptive facility and the quintessential warmth, both defining characteristics of seventeenth-century Dutch art.
+In short, Gowing reveals a hitherto unknown Vermeer, an artist who rejects descriptive facility and the quintessential Dutch warmth, both defining characteristics of seventeenth-century Dutch painting.
 We find ourselves confronted no longer with a supreme naturalist but an out-of-the-ordinary painter whose approach to art excludes directness.
 He takes refuge in an impersonal optical transcription of natural phenomena subtracting himself from the obligations of dealing with the real world.
 He constructs pictorial barriers between himself his motifs, the threatening being the "bell shaped" woman.
 Gowing’s most cited revelations are Vermeer's distaste for personal disclosure and what he calls a "reticence" in dealing with human issues.3

 Even though the author's brief but suggestive 55-page introduction is written so eloquently and contains such a wealth of insights that few readers can resist being mesmerized, questions regarding his interpretive mode have been raised.
 Among those who saw cracks in Gowing’s poetic/psychoanalytical analysis was the influential art historian Ernst Gombrich, who wrote: